steinea/fyi/_includes/verify.md

   <a href="https://rpggeek.com/user/steinea" class="u-url" rel="me">RPGGeek</a>,
   <a href="https://app.thestorygraph.com/profile/steinea" class="u-url" rel="me">StoryGraph</a>,
   <a href="https://www.threads.net/@steinea" class="u-url" rel="me">Threads</a>,
-  <a href="https://twitter.com/steinea" class="u-url" rel="me">Twitter</a>,
   <a href="https://www.twu.ca/profile/eric-stein" class="u-url" rel="me">TWU</a>,
   <a href="https://www.webofscience.com/wos/author/record/NPI-9402-2025" class="u-url" rel="me">Web of Science</a>,
   <a href="https://www.youtube.com/@steinea" class="u-url" rel="me">YouTube</a>,
   <a href="https://www.zotero.org/steinea" class="u-url" rel="me">Zotero</a>
 </blockquote>

-<p>Identities I previously controlled but have deleted are listed below.
-This list provides a reference for formerly canonical links that may still exist online but are no longer accessible.</p>
+<p>Identities I previously controlled but which are no longer extant (due to account deletion, site shutdown, or otherwise) are listed below, so as to provide a reference for formerly canonical links that may persist online.</p>

 <blockquote>
-  <a href="https://twu.academia.edu/steinea" class="u-url" rel="me">Academia</a> (<a href="https://bsky.app/profile/steinea.bsky.social/post/3lz77nnugtc2u">deleted</a>)
+  <a href="https://twu.academia.edu/steinea" class="u-url" rel="me">Academia</a> (<a href="https://bsky.app/profile/steinea.bsky.social/post/3lz77nnugtc2u">deleted</a>),
+  <a href="https://cohost.org/steinea" class="u-url" rel="me">Cohost</a> (<a href="https://web.archive.org/web/20241001020435/https://cohost.org/staff/post/7611443-cohost-to-shut-down">shutdown</a>)
 </blockquote>

 <!-- Endpoint link required to for authenticating with IndieAuth from other sites -->